SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Load Balancing
 ^^^^^^^^^^^^^^

+Load balancing (explained :ref:`here <LoadBalancingExplanation>`) consists in exchanging patches (domains of the simulation box) between MPI processes to reduce the computational load imbalance.
 The block ``LoadBalancing`` is optional.
 If you do not define it, load balancing will occur every 150 iterations.